ORIGIN AND HISTORY OF THE FULANI - Onyeji Nnaji

 You will get this image on page 100 of the book, Black Genesis by Robert Bauval and Thomas Brophy.

 The species of cow the Fulani are known with was particularly Egypt.
-The are different from the type of livestock found elsewhere in the Middle East or down here in West Africa. a clear evidence is found on the engraved image dating back to 4000 BCE and beyond.
+The are different from the type of livestock found elsewhere in the Middle East or down here in West Africa.
+A clear evidence is found on the engraved image dating back to 4000 BCE and beyond.
 According to the observations made by Dr. Nieves Zedeño, Nabta Playa are remarkable as the home of this special species of cow.
 Found in Nabta Playa also was the cow emblem shown below.

 This emblem was unearthed in the area where “wadi sacrifices” were conducted.
 It was concluded that these cattle burials and offerings appear to indicate the presence of a cattle cult.
 Radiocarbon dating placed these cow burials at around 5500 BCE, thus at least two thousand years before the emergence of the well-known cattle cults of ancient Egypt, such as those of the cow-faced goddess Hathor, the universally known goddess Isis, and the sky goddess.